lifeparticle/Cosmic-Mac/README.md

 # Unmaintained

-This script will install sublime text, Dash, MAMP, Dropbox, Docker and apply configurations on your Mac.
+This script will install java, sublime text, Dash, MAMP, Dropbox, Docker and apply configurations on your Mac.

 ## Prerequisite
 [Cosmic-Terminal](https://github.com/lifeparticle/Cosmic-Terminal)